 This farsightedness can be easily corrected with reading glasses, bifocal or multifocal glasses, monovision contact lenses, as well as multifocal contact lenses.

 Multifocal Contact Lenses for Presbyopia

 Multifocal contact lenses contain multiple lens powers to provide vision correction for different visual zones so you can clearly see objects that are in the distance, nearby and everything in between.

 Certain multifocal contact lenses have 2 lens powers (bifocals), for near and distance vision, and others have a more gradual power change, similar to progressive lenses.
 These contact lenses can be made using soft materials or rigid gas-permeable materials, and are available as daytime or extended night-wear lenses.

 Note that multifocal contact lenses are not perfect for all situations and some patients may need to try several brands or designs before finding one that works well for them.
 To spare you the confusion, your optometrist will guide you towards the ones best suited to your eyes and lifestyle needs.

-To discover options beyond reading glasses, call Dr. Bock Low Vision in San Gabriel and San Fernando Valleys to schedule your contact lens consultation today!
+To discover options beyond reading glasses, call Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California to schedule your contact lens consultation today!